konstructio/cli-utils/README.md

 # cli-utils

-A collection of CLI utilities for Konstruct applications
+A collection of CLI utilities for Konstruct applications.